ldtteam/MinecoloniesWiki/pages/src/source/items/shapetool.md

 ### Step Four

 Once you have the shape configured and positioned to your satisfaction, you can click the **green tick** to ask your Builder to begin construction.
 (They will, of course, need to be supplied with all of the necessary materials.)
-This is a decoration build without a hut block to control it; so if you want to cancel the build in progress, you will need to do so at the [Town Hall](../../source/buildings/townhall).
+This is a decoration build without a hut block to control it; so if you want to cancel the build in progress, you will need to do so at the {% building_link townhall %}.

 If you're in creative mode, you can alternatively click the **blue paste button** to instantly place the shape for free.
 This is also what happens when clicking the green tick when MineColonies is not installed.